earlution/dev-toolkit/packages/frameworks/debug-path/README.md

 **Portable Package:** This directory contains the Debug Path Framework (DPF) and Debug Round Workflow (DRW) for structured debugging of test failures, regressions, and production bugs.

-**Source:** Originally developed for fynd.deals project, refined and adapted for vibe-dev-kit.
+**Source:** Originally developed for fynd.deals project, refined and adapted for ai-dev-kit.
 **Last Updated:** 2025-12-04
 **Version:** 1.0.0